Financial Freedom is the ultimate goal for many of us. But what does it really mean, and how do you get here?

-Now that you are in control of your spending, it’s time to start saving some money.
+Now that you control your spending, it’s time to start saving some money.
 Hopefully, you’ve identified places in your budget where you are spending too much money and can cut back.

 However, there are numerous other ways to invest.
-You can purchase individual stocks, real estate, commodities, and you can even invest in yourself by starting a side hustle or building a business.
+You can purchase individual stocks, real estate, and commodities, and you can even invest in yourself by starting a side hustle or building a business.

 Pay off Debt

-You should focus on paying off the highest interest rate debt, such as credit card debt, first if you can.
+You should first focus on paying off the highest interest-rate debt, such as credit card debt.
 Put the cards away and promise yourself that you won’t use them unless there is an emergency and you have to.

 Finally, try to avoid getting into more debt.
-Save up for a new car and drive that beater for a while longer.
-Work to build good credit before applying for a mortgage, or avoid buying a house altogether if homeownership isn’t one of your big life goals.
+Save up for a new car and drive that beater longer.
+Work to build good credit before applying for a mortgage, or avoid buying a house if homeownership isn’t one of your big life goals.

 What Should I Do First?

 Let’s say you have a hundred extra dollars at the end of each month after making minimum payments on all of your debts and investing in your retirement account.
-You should split that hundred dollars up between savings, paying off debt, and non-retirement investment accounts.
+You should split that hundred dollars between savings, paying off debt, and non-retirement investment accounts.

 The remaining ninety dollars should be split between investments and paying off debt, depending on your financial goals.
-If your goal is to improve your credit score so you can buy a house, you should focus more on paying off the debt.
+If your goal is to improve your credit score to buy a house, you should focus more on paying off the debt.
 If your goal is to quit your job as soon as possible and live off investment income, you should focus more on building up your non-retirement investment accounts.

-How do I get to Financial Freedom in Five Years?
+How Do I get to Financial Freedom in Five Years?

-While it’s true that I’ll still be technically working, I’ll be working on things I love to work on won’t have to report to a boss or meet anyone’s deadlines but my own.
+While it’s true that I’ll still be technically working, I’ll be working on things I love to work on and won’t have to report to a boss or meet anyone’s deadlines but my own.
 Passion Fire is my Financial Freedom.

-Whether you want to be a content creator or an artist, an Esty seller or anything else, if you start working towards that dream now, five years should be more than enough time to make it a reality.
+Whether you want to be a content creator or an artist, an Esty seller, or anything else, if you start working towards that dream now, five years should be enough to make it a reality.

-However, if your goal for financial independence is a Fat Fire lifestyle of living in a high cost of living area and enjoying the nightlife every night, it’s probably going to take you longer.
+However, suppose your goal for financial independence is a Fat Fire lifestyle of living in a high-cost-of-living area and enjoying the nightlife every night.
+In that case, it’s probably going to take you longer.

 How Much Money Do I Need for Financial Freedom?

-Take a hard look at your goals and what you need to get there, and come up with something that works for you.
-Check out this post on how much money you really need to get started.
+Take a hard look at your goals and what you need to get there.
+Check out this post on how much money you need to get started.